josephabbudd-web/kickfyne/README.md

 I started this years ago and then stopped while fyne made some critical changes.
 Now that those are made I'm back to having fun with fyne.

-## October 4, 2025
+## October 7, 2025

 This is a work in progress.
 I'm building an application with kickfyne and making changes to kickfyne according to what I learn building the application.

-The main menu is more useful.
-Each unique menuitem in the main menu can open the same screen.
-That is because each menu item has it's own:
+The main menu is more flexible.
+Each unique menuitem in the main menu can open the same screen to display different content.

-* menu label,
+Additional changes regarding presets.
-* preset setting to initialize the screen with.
+Fixed a bug in panel state func Set.

 ## To do